raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_3.md

 ## Task 3: User testing

+--- task ---

+Watch the [Sharing your App Lab app](https://www.youtube.com/watch?v=EWWXjOI8MNE) video to find out how easy it is to share your app.

+--- /task ---

+--- task ---

 Briefly explore [Session 12](http://ncce.io/AbMR3v) which focuses on sharing your prototype with as many users as possible.
-Watch the [Sharing your App Lab app](https://www.youtube.com/watch?v=EWWXjOI8MNE) video to find out how to share your app.
+You could complete page 2 of [Student Worksheets](https://ncce.io/wjuSbq) when carrying out your user testing.

+--- /task ---

+--- task ---

-Please share your app including your name and school to the Gender Balance in Computing research team at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
+Please share your app including your **name** and **school** to the Gender Balance in Computing research team at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
 The projects will be used to promote the Relevance trial.
 We will seek your permission if we would like to use your project to promote the trial.

+--- /task ---

 Click the green button (below right) to go to the next step.